|

 activity due to ground water intrusion - from increased rainfall

-activity, caused by climatic changes - has been proposed as another
+activity caused by climatic changes - has been proposed as another

 possible triggering mechanism for volcanic flank failures and